NetWilliam/diffpng/README.md

 3. make default settings so it 'just works' for most ordinary situations
 4. use a large amount of regression test images (under test/ dir)
 5. the size of the test system is far larger than the program itself.
+6. output MATCHES and DIFFERS (not PASS/FAIL). this avoids confusion running ctest (some images should differ, and detecting this is a Ctest PASS not a failure).
+7. use standard unix return values.
+0 = MATCHES, 1 = DIFFERS

 long term goals: